Mike Clevinger strikes out 12 as Indians beat Tigers 7-2

 TRAINER’S ROOM

-Tigers: SS Niko Goodrum (right pinky finger) was a late scratch from the lineup after being struck by a grounder during batting practice.
+Tigers: SS Niko Goodrum (right pinky finger) was a late scratch after being struck by a grounder during batting practice.
 X-rays on his bruised finger were negative.
-1B Harold Castro was shifted to the spot to replace Goodrum.
+Gardenhire said Goodrum was sore, but available to pinch-hit or play the field.

 Indians: RHP Danny Salazar (right shoulder) reported no physical issues after working three innings Tuesday on a rehab assignment with Double-A Akron.
 The former AL All-Star could return to the majors next month for the first time since 2017.